Creepy crawly half term at Dyrham Park

 Your knees may be a-knocking this half term as you become a 17th century scientist and follow a trail around the park to find out what gruesome bugs look like under the microscope.

-Young explorers are invited to come along and find out the gruesome reality behind the exquisite portraits of the 17th century.
+Young explorers are invited to come along and find out about the minibeasts of the late 1600s and how they would have been viewed.

-The trail will run from Sat 20 Oct until Sun 4 Nov from 10am to 3pm.
-It will take you round the parkland and to Old Lodge and will cost £1 per entry.
+The trail will run from Thu 24 Oct until Sun 3 Nov from 10am to 3pm.
+It will take you round the parkland and will cost £1 per entry.

-All this alongside the regular fun - daily deer park walks, two play areas and plenty of wide open space to explore.
+As well as the trail and the crafts there will be all the regular fun - daily deer park walks, the Old Lodge play area and plenty of wide open space and autumn colour to explore.